magic-lantern/RadiologyIRServer/README.md

 ## Installation & Usage

-Update ir_server.py to point to your Solr instance by changing this line:
+Update ir_server.py to point to your Solr instance and collection/core by changing this line to match your environment:

 ```
 solr = pysolr.Solr('http://localhost:8983/solr/mypacs')